bebraw/spyder/README.md

 };
 ```

+Configuration parameters may be overridden simply by passing them to the tool as arguments.
+For instance `spyder -c config.js --instant` would execute instantly no matter what you have in your configuration.

 ## Workers

 `spyder` provides three workers into which you may attach actual functionality. `initializer` is executed once when `spyder` process is started.
 You may set auth keys and such there. `indexer` is run once per scraping round. `scraper` is executed per each url returned by `indexer`.